mlcommons/ck/README.md

-Such CK actions and components can be connected into platform-agnostic, portable, customizable, reusable and reproducible [workflows](https://CodeReef.ai/portal/c/program) that can be easily integrated with Continuous Integration tools, existing/legacy projects, and production systems.
+Such CK actions and components can be connected into platform-agnostic, portable, customizable, reusable and reproducible [workflows](https://CodeReef.ai/portal/c/program) (CK "program" component) that can be easily integrated with Continuous Integration tools, existing/legacy projects, and production systems.

 The stable components are published at the [open CodeReef platform](https://CodeReef.ai/static/docs) similar to PyPI along with auto-generated "live" papers and portable workflows